 Jamf Pro - Mobile Device Management Commands

-For more information on these commands and what they do, please see Remote Commands for Mobile Devices.
-Note that some of these commands might say Supervision required.
-This means the device must be enrolled in the DEP program at the time of device setup.
-More information on DEP can be found at the mobile device enrollment page.
+Note that some of these commands say Supervision required.
+For iOS/iPadOS devices, this means they must be enrolled via Automated Device Enrollment (ADE, formerly known as DEP) at the time of device setup.
+More information on ADE can be found at the mobile device enrollment page.

 To run these commands in the JSS: